Xuchen-Li/Xuchen-Li.github.io/_pages/awards&honors.md

 ## **2022**

 * **China National Scholarship** (My Rank: 2/430, 0.47%, highest honor for undergraduates in China, awarded to top 1% students), at BUPT, by Ministry of Education of China
-* **Huawei "AI Education Base" Scholarship** (only 20 students win this scholarship among 3 colleges), at BUPT, by Ministry of Education of China and Huawei AI Education Base Joint Working Group
+* **Huawei AI Education Base Scholarship** (only 20 students win this scholarship among 3 colleges), at BUPT, by Ministry of Education of China and Huawei AI Education Base Joint Working Group
 * **National First Prize** of China Collegiate Computing Contest-Artificial Intelligence Innovation (only 7 teams win the first prize among 3,442 teams, Team Leader)
 * **Meritorious Winner** of Mathematical Contest in Modeling and Interdisciplinary Contest in Modeling
 * **Provincial First Prize** of China Collegiate Computing Contest-Artificial Intelligence Innovation North China Division (Team Leader)